ctm/Bataan-Memorial-Death-March/README.md

 that I was hooked.

-Although that first march took me seven and a half hours and beat the hell out of me, I decided to return each year as long as the original vets were still coming out.
+Although that first march took me seven and a half hours and beat the heck out of me, I decided to return each year as long as the original vets were still coming out.
 I also decided to volunteer for search and rescue (SAR) since I realized I met the physical requirements and knew that SAR was a tiny way I could say thanks with more than a word